Prince El-Mirza of Kakheti: Biography

 El-Mirza was born of Levan of Kakheti's second marriage to a daughter of Kamal Kara-Musel, the shamkhal of Tarki in Dagestan.
 After the death of Levan in 1574, El-Mirza put forward claims to the throne of Kakheti.
-His eldest brother and Levan's heir apparent, Prince Giorgi, had been killed in 1561 and his older half-brother, Alexander, had been disowned by Levan.
+His eldest brother and Levan's heir apparent, Prince George, had been killed in 1561 and his older half-brother, Alexander, had been disowned by Levan.